Sussex Militia: Long Peace

 The Local Militia were abolished after the Battle of Waterloo and the Sussex Militia was disembodied in January 1816.
 After Waterloo there was another long peace.
 Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
 From 4 December 1819 Charles Gordon-Lennox, 5th Duke of Richmond was colonel of the Sussex Militia and during his colonelcy the regiment was redesignated as the Sussex Light Infantry Militia in 1835 and as the Royal Sussex Light Infantry Militia (RSLIM) in 1846.

 1852 Reorganisation

-The Militia of the United Kingdom was revived by the Militia Act of 1852, enacted during a renewed period of international tension.
+The Militia of the United Kingdom was revived by the Militia Act 1852, enacted during a renewed period of international tension.
 As before, units were raised and administered on a county basis, and filled by voluntary enlistment (although conscription by means of the Militia Ballot might be used if the counties failed to meet their quotas).
 Training was for 56 days on enlistment, then for 21–28 days per year, during which the men received full army pay.
 Under the Act, Militia units could be embodied by Royal Proclamation for full-time home defence service in three circumstances: